-This is an introductory course in human relations principles and skills applicable to management effectiveness, career success, and personal relationships.
+Description: This is an introductory course in human relations principles and skills applicable to management effectiveness, career success, and personal relationships.
 Theories and methods of organizational behavior, professionalism, motivation, team building, conflict resolution, leadership, negotiation, cultural differences, and personal communication are discussed.
 Practical application and development of skills in these areas are emphasized throughout the course.
 Successful completion of the course satisfies the Social and Behavior Science General Education requirement.

-BUS 1200 Business Careers Seminar
+BUS 1200 Business Careers Seminar Semester(s) Taught: TBA

-This course will introduce students to the many rewarding career and educational opportunities in business.
+Description: This course will introduce students to the many rewarding career and educational opportunities in business.
 Students will explore the Business Department degree and certificate options available at Snow, as well as future educational and career possibilities.
 The course is designed to help students connect career interests with educational options and requirements.
 Guest lecturers will include professionals from industry, as well as representatives from four-year business programs at transfer schools.

-BUS 1210 Personal and Consumer Finance
+BUS 1210 Personal and Consumer Finance Semester(s) Taught: TBA